Brinda-Sorathiya/Capstone_Project_Folder_cleaner/README.md

             Here is the list of the function in which tuple is used, -> from Content_based_deleting.h : delete_file_through_content
                 // here vector of tuples is used because according to the functionality of the function delete_file_through_content here 4 kind of datas with defferent data types need to be stored so to handle a                       group of different data types tuple is only the optimum way.

+    Unordered_map :
+           Here is the list of the function in which tuple is used, -> from Sort_files.h : sort_files
+           //The reason for using an unordered map is because it stores the file extensions as keys and sub folders' names as values, which is then used to sort the files based on their extensions and create a sub folder for file of each extension.
+Unorderd map is preferred because it has a search time complexity O(n) in worst case unlike an ordered map in which search has worst case time complexity O(log n).

 Contribution :

         Here is the list of the constrains on which each member has worked: